isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-05-04-you-never-lose-a-dream-it-just-incubates-as-a-hobby.md

 ---
 <img src="/images/PL-6-Intro Image.jpg">
 <p><q>You never lose a dream, it just incubates as a hobby.</q> - Larry Page</p>
-<p>With most of us spending our days cooped up behind four walls, it's never been more important to prioritise one’s wellbeing.
-Indulging in a new hobby is a great way to improve one’s mental health, pass time meaningfully and reduce stress.
-Here are some ideas to inspire that creative streak within.</p>
+<p>With most of us spending our days cooped up at home, it's never been more important to prioritise one’s wellbeing.
+Indulging in a hobby is a great way to improve one’s mental health, pass time meaningfully and reduce stress.
+Here are some ideas to inspire your creative streak.</p>

 <h4>Videos</h4>
 <h5>1.
 How to Get Better at the Things you Care About by Eduardo Briceño</h5>